pgdr/talks/ownership/PITCHME.md

 About property and ownership

+* what does it mean to own something?
+* philosophical question

 +++

-what does it mean to own something?
+practically;

+* if you steal something, the police might want to have a say

 +++